Clifford Curzon: Early years

 Curzon was born in Islington, London, the younger son and second of three children of Michael Siegenberg, a Jewish antiques dealer, and his wife Constance Mary, née Young.
 The family name was changed to Curzon in August 1914, shortly after the outbreak of the First World War.
-The household was musical: Mary Curzon was a talented amateur singer, Michael's sister was a professional singer, and his uncle, the composer Albert Ketèlbey was a frequent visitor, and his performances of his music on the family piano were the young Curzon's earliest abiding musical memories.
+The household was musical: Mary Curzon was a talented amateur singer, Michael's sister was a professional singer, and his uncle, the composer Albert Ketèlbey, was a frequent visitor, whose performances of his music on the family piano were the young Curzon's earliest abiding musical memories.
 The boy's first musical studies were as a violinist, but he soon concentrated on the piano.

-In 1919 Curzon entered the Royal Academy of Music (RAM) in London, and two years later was admitted to the senior school of the academy at the unusually early age of fourteen.
+In 1919 Curzon entered the Royal Academy of Music (RAM) in London, and two years later he was admitted to the senior school of the academy at the unusually early age of 14.
 He studied with Charles Reddie, whose own teacher, Bernhard Stavenhagen, had been a pupil of Franz Liszt.
 Curzon won many prizes, including the RAM's MacFarren Gold Medal, and then continued his studies with Katharine Goodson, who had been a pupil of Theodor Leschetizky.
-Sir Henry Wood was the conductor of the academy's student orchestra, and in 1924 he gave Curzon his first Promenade Concert engagement, as one of the co-soloists in Bach's Triple Keyboard Concerto in D minor, along with two other students.
+Sir Henry Wood conducted the academy's student orchestra, and in 1924 he gave Curzon his first Promenade Concert engagement, as one of the co-soloists in Bach's Triple Keyboard Concerto in D minor, along with two other students.
 (Note: The Oxford Dictionary of National Biography gives the year as 1922, and the Oxford Dictionary of Music gives it as 1923.
 The BBC's Prom archive shows the date of the concert as 3 October 1924.)
-At around the time Curzon was graduating, his father became seriously ill, affecting the family business; money became short, and in 1926 Curzon, though not drawn to teaching, accepted a salaried post as a sub-professor at the RAM.
-One of his pupils at this period was Constance Warren, two years his senior.
+Around the time Curzon was graduating, his father became seriously ill, affecting the family business; money became short, and in 1926 Curzon, though not drawn to teaching, accepted a salaried post as a sub-professor at the RAM.
+One of his pupils was Constance Warren, two years his senior.
 He continued to pursue a career as a soloist.
 A family friend introduced him to Sir Thomas Beecham, who was sufficiently impressed by Curzon's playing to engage him as soloist in Mozart's Coronation Concerto at the Queen's Hall.

 In 1928 Curzon temporarily left the RAM.
-A legacy from the mother of a colleague enabled him to move to Berlin for two years, to study with Artur Schnabel.
-He then studied with Wanda Landowska and Nadia Boulanger in Paris.
-Curzon believed that his own pianistic style owed much to the examples of Schnabel and Landowska; although, he said, they disliked each other and were diametrically opposite in their musical aesthetics, he learned about phrasing from Schnabel and about precision of technique from Landowska.
+A legacy from the mother of a colleague enabled him to move to Berlin for two years, to study with Schnabel.
+He then studied with Landowska and Boulanger in Paris.
+Curzon believed his style owed much to Schnabel and Landowska.
+He said they disliked each other and were diametrically opposite in their musical aesthetics, but that he learned about phrasing from Schnabel and about precision of technique from Landowska.